sahilansari06/my_service/README.md

-The purpose of the Notepad Service is to initiate the Notepad application through the Windows API, more precisely by utilizing the CreateProcessAsUser function.
-This choice is made to enable the service to launch Notepad in the context of the currently logged-in user.
-Functioning as a Windows service, it can seamlessly run in the background and be managed through the Service Control Manager.
+The purpose of this project is to build a chromium service in chromium codebase, and a windows local background service.
+The chromium service, whenever gets launched, starts the windows background service through the service control manager handler.
+The windows service opens the windows notepad whenever it gets started by the chromium service.
+I have added the files of the chromium service and link of the document where the code of the avatar toolbar button is displayed.
+This function gets calle whenever the profile icon gets clicked.